 National Nanotechnology Coordinated Infrastructure (NNCI)

-Sankar Basu is a permanent member of NSF scientific staff and is a program Director.
+Sankar Basu is a member of NSF scientific staff and a program Director.
 He is a Fellow of the Institute of Electrical and Electronic Engineers (IEEE), and a Fellow of the American Association for the Advancement of Science (AAAS).
-He came to NSF from the IBM T. J. Watson Research Center at the beginning of fiscal year 2003.
-After receiving a PhD from the University of Pittsburgh he served on the faculty of Stevens Institute of Technology, where he taught and conducted funded research (Air-Force, NSF), and for a brief period was with the Naval Underwater Systems Center, CT as a visiting senior scientist.
-He has visited the Ruhr University, Bochum, Germany as an Alexander von Humboldt fellow, and the MIT Laboratory for Information and Decision Systems (LIDS) for extended periods.
+He came to NSF from the IBM T. J. Watson Research Center.
+He received a PhD from the University of Pittsburgh, served on the faculty of Stevens Institute of Technology, and was a visiting senior scientist Naval Underwater Systems Center, CT.
+He visited the Ruhr University, Bochum, Germany as an Alexander von Humboldt fellow, and the MIT Laboratory for Information and Decision Systems (LIDS) for extended periods.
 During the summer of 2012 he was a science advisor to the US Embassy in Berlin, Germany as a State Department Embassy Science Fellow.
 In recent years, he has also visited the Wroclaw University of Science and Technology, Poland.

-Dr. Basu's past research interests had been in the analytical aspects circuits, systems and signal processing.
+Dr. Basu's own research interests had been in the analytical aspects circuits, systems and signal processing.
 At IBM, he worked on statistical machine learning, speech and multimedia data retrieval, and has extensively published on filter synthesis, image processing, nonlinear modeling techniques.
-An author/coauthor of over one hundred refereed publications including two special volumes on Wavelets and Filter Banks, and a book Advances in Learning Theory: Methods, Models, and Applications, he has given several keynote speeches at the International Conferences and Workshops in the general areas of Signal and Systems Theory, and Computing Hardware design.
+An author/coauthor of over one hundred refereed publications including coediting two special volumes on Wavelets and Filter Banks, and a book Advances in Learning Theory: Methods, Models, and Applications, he has given several keynote speeches at the International Conferences and Workshops in the general areas of Signal and Systems Theory, and Computing Hardware design.
 He holds 10 US Patents.

-He was the Editor-in-Chief (EIC) for IEEE Transactions on Circuits and Systems (TCAS)-Part I: Regular Papers during 2006-2007 and was the EIC for the TCAS-part II: Express Briefs during 2004-2005.
-He has served in editorial capacities for a number of publications including the IEEE Transactions on Multimedia, the Journal of Applied Signal Processing of the European Association of Signal Processing, and the Journal of VLSI Signal and Image Processing published by the Kluwer Academic Publishers.
-He also served on the Editorial Board of IEEE Press during 2007-2010.
+He was the Editor-in-Chief (EiC) for IEEE Transactions on Circuits and Systems - Parts I & II for a period of 6 years, and has served in editorial capacities for a number of publications including the Proceedings of the IEEE, IEEE Transactions on Multimedia, the Journal of Applied Signal Processing of the European Association of Signal Processing, the Journal of VLSI Signal and Image Processing published by the Kluwer Academic Publishers.
+He also served on the Editorial Board of IEEE Press.
 At present, he serves on the editorial board of the Journal of Multidimensional Systems and Signal Processing published by Springer.
 Most recently he coedited a 2-volume special issue of the IEEE Proceedings on Non-silicon non-von Neumann computing.

-Dr. Basu has organized, chaired sessions, and has been a panelist in many conferences in the areas of nanocomputing, circuits and systems, statistical learning theory.
-He initiated and was the general chair of the first IEEE International Conference on Multimedia & Expo (ICME) in 2000, for which he also served as the steering committee chair for several years.
-He was a co-organizer for the NATO Advanced Study Institute on Statistical Learning and Applications at the Katholieke University, Leuven, Belgium.
+Dr. Basu has organized, chaired sessions, and has been a panelist in many conferences in the areas of computing, circuits and systems, statistical learning theory.
+He was the founding general chair and a steering committee member of the first IEEE International Conference on Multimedia & Expo (ICME), which has since become a major international conference.
+He was a also co-organizer of the NATO Advanced Study Institute on Statistical Learning and Applications at the Katholieke University, Leuven, Belgium.